appcircleio/appcircle-docusaurus/docs/marketplace/visual-studio-marketplace/enterprise-app-store/index.md

 sidebar_position: 2
 ---

-Appcircle Enterprise Mobile App Store is your own mobile app store for providing access to in-house apps with a customizable mobile storefront.
-The Appcircle Enterprise Mobile App Store extension offers a method for uploading your app to your personalized app store within Appcircle.
+Appcircle Enterprise Mobile App Store serves as your private mobile app store, allowing access to in-house apps through a customizable mobile storefront.
+The Appcircle Enterprise Mobile App Store extension enables you to upload your app to your personalized app store within Appcircle.

 import Screenshot from '@site/src/components/Screenshot';

-### How to Install Appcircle Enterprise Store task in your pipeline
+### How to Install the Appcircle Enterprise Store Task in Your Pipeline

 In order to install Appcircle Enterprise Store task extension, follow these steps;